 - They have been told by others that they drink too much;

 - They have attempted to stop drinking but are unable to do so;

 - They have intense physical or mental withdrawal symptoms if they go too long without drinking.

 As you can see, the difference is significant, even if it’s not always immediately obvious.
-If you believe that you fit the definition of an alcoholic, or worry about a friend or family member who drinks excessively, reach out to Seacliff Recovery to hear about potential treatment options.
+If you believe that you fit the definition of an alcoholic, or worry about a friend or family member who drinks excessively, reach out to Seacliff Recovery to hear about alcohol detox treatment options.